davidrapan/ha-solcast/README.md

 ## Solcast Requirements:
 Sign up for an API key (https://solcast.com/)

-^Solcast may take up to 24hrs to apply the 50 API counter from the default 10.. give it time to work:)
+!!
+Solcast may take up to 24hrs to apply the 50 API counter from the default 10.. give it time to work:)
--this seems to not be the case anymore for new account creators that sign up
+* this seems to not be the case anymore for new account creators that sign up

-Copy the API Key for use with this integration.
+Copy the API Key for use with this integration (See [Configuration](#Configuration) below).

 ## Installation